Overview

 Your feedback will ensure the project reflects community needs and priorities for new boating infrastructure at the boat ramp.

-Thank you for taking the time to have your say – we’ll share an update on the next steps by mid-2026.
+Thank you to everyone who took the time to have their say.
+An update on the next steps will be shared by mid-2026